mozilla/extension-workshop/src/content/documentation/manage/monitoring-extension-usage-statistics.md

 # Tracking external sources

-If you link to your add-on’s listing page or directly to its file from an external site, such as your blog or website, you can append the following [standard UTM parameters](https://en.wikipedia.org/wiki/UTM_parameters) to be tracked as additional sources on your download statistics dashboard:
+If you link to your add-on’s listing page you can append the following [standard UTM parameters](https://en.wikipedia.org/wiki/UTM_parameters) to be tracked as additional sources on your download statistics dashboard:

 <!-- Table -->